xaviarboykins/AutoWizardAPI/ReadMe.md

 ## Getting Started

-To get started with AutoWizardAPI, follow these steps:
+To get started with the AutoWizardAPI, follow these steps:

-To get started with the AutoWizardAPI, simply clone or download the API source code from the official repository on GitHub.
+1. Clone or download the API source code from the official repository on GitHub.
 The source code is openly available, allowing you to explore, modify, and adapt the API to suit your specific needs.
 The repository also contains documentation, examples, and resources to help you understand and utilize the API effectively.

-Please refer to the sections below for detailed information on the API endpoints, request/response formats, and error handling.

-1. Clone or download the API source code from the official repository on GitHub.
 2. Install the required NuGet packages, including `Microsoft.AspNetCore.Mvc`, `Microsoft.EntityFrameworkCore`, `Microsoft.EntityFrameworkCore.SqlServer`, `Swashbuckle.AspNetCore`, and `Newtonsoft.Json`.

 3. Make sure you have the necessary software installed, including the Microsoft .NET SDK, Visual Studio (or Visual Studio Code), and SQL Server if you plan to use it as the database.

 4. Set up your development environment and configure the API according to your requirements.

-5. Explore the API endpoints, request/response formats, and error handling to understand how to interact with AutoWizardAPI effectively.
+5. Explore the API endpoints, request/response formats, and error handling to understand how to interact with the AutoWizardAPI effectively.

 ### Version History